NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C5.rst.txt

    The application will prompt for a number of things.
 For tenant enter **designsafe**, for username and password your DesignSafe username and password.
 For others, ignore by just hitting enter.

-Today we have a number of exercises.
-The purpose of these exercisess is to set it up so that you are able to run your parallel application on Frontera or Stampede2 by issuing commnds in the terminal of your desktop utilizing DesignSafe resources for storing files and results.

 .. warning::

    If you fail in last part of first exercise it means that the **tapis-cli** is not going to work.
-You have 3 options.
+You can still use the fwork you have done up until this point, but you need to do something different.
+We provide 3 solutions, in order of time to proceed:

-   1. Try and update to the latest code:
+   1. Try and update to the latest version of **tapis-cli**:

      .. code::